 We now compare our method with an approach based on an SDE approximation to the model \cite[]{GolightlyWilkinson:2005}.
-We compare on the auto-regulatory model (Example 3) with observations every half a second for 25 seconds, and considered two sets of parameter values, detailed in Tables \ref{Tab:2} and \ref{Tab:3} respectively.
-The second set correspond to all the reaction rates of the first set being multiplied by 4.
+We compare on the auto-regulatory model (Example 2) with observations every half a second for 25 seconds with the parameter values detailed in Table \ref{Tab:2}.
 We considered models where all components of the system are observed without error, as the code that implements the approach of \cite[]{GolightlyWilkinson:2005} assumes this observation model.
-We assumed independent half-cauchy priors, $\pi(\theta_i)\propto 1/(1+(4\theta_i)^2)$ for $\theta_i>0$ for all $i$.
+For both inference methods we assumed independent half-cauchy priors, $\pi(\theta_i)\propto 1/(1+(2\theta_i)^2)$ for $\theta_i>0$ for all $i$.

 The method of \cite{GolightlyWilkinson:2005} involves imputing the path of the SDE at $m-1$ time-points in between each observation.
 We present results for $m=10$, which gave a good trade-off between accuracy and computational efficiency.